shawn-sandy/shawnsandy-dev/src/posts/tabler-icons.md

 ![Tabler Icons]({{ hlp.sharp.img(['tabler-icons.jpg']) }})

 If you are searching for a new set of font icons or SVG icons, or maybe you want to replace the popular FontAwesome, check out Tabler.
 It's a free icon set that comes with over 1250+ icons line style icons.
 Created by Michał Wolny and has an MIT license, check it out.
-You can find it by going to <a href="https://tabler-icons.io/" target="_blank" rel="nofollow noopener">https://tabler-icons.io/</a>.
+You can find it by going to <a href="https://tabler-icons.io/" target="_blank" rel="nofollow noopener" style="user-select: auto; ">https://tabler-icons.io/</a>.
 Enjoy!

 #### Usage